 At least 800 people in Aotearoa/New Zealand have been estimated to die each year from alcohol related causes.

 Implementation of any policies to reduce harm from alcohol needs to meet the Crown’s obligations under te Tiriti o Waitangi and take account of the likely effect on health equity.
 For a full list of priority policies click here.

 - Give effect to Te Tiriti

 - Increase alcohol taxes to reduce affordability

-- Regulate to restrict marketing, including in social media
+- Regulate to restrict marketing, including on digital platforms

 - Strengthen effective drink driving countermeasures

-- Remove right of appeal to allow local authorities to establish Local Alcohol Policies following consultation in their community or remove option for LAPs
+- Remove right of appeal to allow local authorities to establish Local Alcohol Policies (LAPs) following consultation in their community or remove option for LAPs

 - Ensure licensing fees cover all costs of administration of licensing

-* This list of priority prevention policies are potential policies.
-Specific details of policy priorities to prevent the harm from unhealthy commodities and to strengthen public health foundations, are up for debate during the annual prevention week.
-All our members maintain their independent voice, and what it shown on this website may not represent the views of all individual Coalition members.
+* These priorities are the consensus of the Roopuu Apaarangi Waipiro (Alcohol Expert Panel).
+All Coalition members maintain their independent voice, and what it shown on this website may not represent the views of all individual Coalition members.